 - Remember your 11th step.
 There are spiritual experiences and workshops all over the playa, many of which are specifically chemical-free.
 But also whatever your daily practice may be at home, bring it to the playa!
 Add to it!
 Evolve it!
 But don’t leave it at home.
 The things that ground you elsewhere will also ground you in the dust.

 These are just a few ideas.
 Having a daily routine can be really helpful, but be careful not to over commit or stretch yourself too thin.

 As you probably already know, nothing helps us get “out of ourselves” better than service work.
 We recommend making a formal commitment to volunteer, even if it’s just one shift.
 Informally, there are many opportunities to help out your fellow citizens.
 Maybe you could help a neighbor pitch their tent help or help a stranger by carrying a bag of ice.

 While some see Burning Man as a big party, many see as an opportunity for growth.
 Going to meetings may help you get the most out of your experience.
 Besides, where else can you go to a meeting where people are wearing costumes or perhaps nothing at all?
 Black Rock City is one of the few places where baskets are not passed around during meetings.
 In fact, with the exception of ice and coffee in center camp, cash transactions are not permitted at Burning Man.

-Following is a tentative schedule for 12 step meetings.
-Be sure to check the WhatWhereWhen Guide to confirm these times.
+Following is a tentative schedule for daily 12-step meetings.
+Be sure to check the WhatWhereWhen Guide or visit sober camps to confirm these times.